Zhalan Cemetery

 Zhalan Cemetery (滕公栅栏; ténggōng zhàlan) is a former Jesuit burial ground in Beijing.
+It is the oldest Christian cemetery in China.

-It was initially established in the late Ming dynasty for the burial of Matteo Ricci.
+It was initially established in the late Ming dynasty for the burial of missionary Matteo Ricci.
+There are 88 Jesuit graves in the cemetery.

 The current setup is a restoration using original carved tombstones, following multiple episodes of desecration and turmoil during the Boxer Rebellion, the 1950s and the Cultural Revolution.